geokshitij/geokshitij.github.io/_pages/about.md

 author_profile: true
 ---
 Welcome!
 I am a PhD Candidate at Arizona State University, working at the intersection of data-driven hydrology, earth observation, and machine learning.

 My work focuses on bridging the gap between complex environmental science and the practical tools that people and communities can use.
 ### 1. Earth System Science
-My first focus is on understanding the fundamental science.
+My first focus is on understanding the fundamental earth science.
 It's about the intricate dance between earth, water and the atmosphere that creates everything from life-giving rain to destructive floods/landslides.
 I focus on what we call compound and cascading disasters.
 This is where a chain of simple events can combine to create a catastrophe.
 A single heavy rainfall might not be a disaster on its own.
 But when it triggers a landslide that blocks a river, which then causes a flood upstream, the impact multiplies.

 We need to understand these complex interactions to get ahead of them.
 A lot of my work involves building frameworks to model and predict these events.
 We can build better models to understand these [cascading hazards](https://doi.org/10.1080/19475705.2022.2162443) on mountain terrain.
 We can also map out which areas are most susceptible to [rainfall-triggered landslides](https://doi.org/10.1016/j.scitotenv.2023.162242) and identify the critical infrastructure at risk.
 This allows for smarter spatial decision-making before a disaster happens.
 This kind of proactive work is essential.
 It is part of a larger vision for a more [Integrated, Coordinated, Open, and Networked (ICON) approach to science](https://doi.org/10.1029/2021EA002114) that can truly serve society.